Add budget to a campaign without relaunching it.

 Plan limits still protect the account

-Free, Pro, and Enterprise spend caps are checked before more budget is added, so a top-up cannot silently push a user past their plan.
+Free, paid, and custom spend caps are checked before more budget is added, so a top-up cannot silently push a user past their plan.

 A clean path from more budget to more delivery.